apify/apify-docs/docs/proxy/datacenter_proxy/examples.md

 ### [](#rotate-ip-addresses) Rotate IP addresses

-IP addresses are selected at random from all available proxy servers.
+IP addresses for each request are selected at random from all available proxy servers.

+To use IP addresses from specific proxy groups, add a `groups` [property](https://sdk.apify.com/docs/api/proxy-configuration#docsNav) to `createProxyConfiguration()` and specify the group names.
+For example, `groups: ["GROUP_NAME_1", "GROUP_NAME_2"]`.

 ```marked-tabs
 <marked-tab header="PuppeteerCrawler" lang="javascript">